Direct Dyes For Amyloid

 Presence of sodium chloride

 A less common means of accentuation of dye staining is the use of so-called "indifferent salts", a name given to them before their mechanism was understood.
-When they are dissolved, salts, in this application they are usually sodium chloride, ionise and the resulting solution will contain both positively charged cations and negatively charged anions.
+When they dissolve these salts, usually sodium chloride, ionise and the resulting solution will contain both positively charged cations and negatively charged anions.
 Since like repels like and opposites attract, it is to be expected that the positively charged sodium ion will be attracted to negatively charged groups in the tissue, effectively annulling their charge so they can no longer repel negatively charged dye molecules.
 Due to the elimination of these repulsive forces the dye can closely approach tissue components with either a like charge or an opposite charge, resulting in increased likelihood of hydrogen bond formation should it be possible.

 This selectivity for amyloid is not just due to hydrogen bonds between any sites capable of forming them, but involves some steric configuration.
 That is, the sites on the dye which are capable of forming these bonds must be in appropriate positions relative to the sites in the amyloid.
 In order for the dye to be deposited in the regular, linear fashion within the folds of the ²-pleated sheet, more than one site capable of forming hydrogen bonds must be involved, or the alignment would be random instead of regular.
 Puchtler, Sweat and Levine concluded that these binding sites must be 10.3 Ä apart, and that a minimum of two is required.
 In this way each molecule of dye is attached in the same alignment within the folds of the amyloid sheet forming the pseudocrystal.